StasChernetskyi/test_project/README.md

 ## Getting Started

-To generate a new route:
+To generate a new route or generate models with freezed:

 flutter packages pub run build_runner build